All my favorite art supplies

 Sienna Plein Air Pochade Box

-A very sturdy box which is excellent for larger works.
+A beautiful, very sturdy pochade box which is excellent for larger works.
 A bit heavy so I don’t use it for hiking.
 But I love the huge glass mixing space.
+Also good to use in the studio.
+(UK EU)

 My Favorite Sketchbooks (all mediums)